gro1m/azure-dp100/README.md

 Create an Azure Resource Manager template, see the[Azure Machine Learning documentation](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-workspace-template?tabs=azcli).

+** NOTE **
+*Basic* edition as opposed to *Enterprise* edition of the workspace have lower cost, but do not include capabilities like AutoML, the Visual Designer, and data drift monitoring.
+For the details, see: https://azure.microsoft.com/en-us/pricing/details/machine-learning/.

 #### 1.1.2 configure workspace settings
 fter installing the SDK package in your Python environment, you can write code to connect to your workspace and perform machine learning operations.
 The easiest way to connect to a workspace is to use a workspace configuration file, which includes the Azure subscription, resource group, and workspace details as shown here: